ASonay/MVAKit/README.md

 * `ParamVar:` The variable for parameterized training.
 The ntuple file will be parameterized has to contain the name of this variable before the parameter value (see [Parameterized Training](#parameterized-training)).

-* `SigWeight:` Signal samples weight expression.
-(The phrase before `Weight:` refer the label and should be comparable with label.)
+  * `ParamSplit: (Parameterization specific)` This option specify the splitting for the samples that is not contains parameter.
+This could be based on weighted distribution of each parameter by "XS"/"Cross-section" (default) or based on number of events in each parameter by "Enum"/"Event-number" or it could be uniformly selected for each parameter by "Uni"/"Uniform" option.

+  * `ParamScale (Parameterization specific)` This option will scale the samples that is not contains parameter to based on weighted distribution of parameters by "XS"/"Cross-section", or it will simply scale all the parameters to be flat by "Flat" option.

-* `BkgWeight:` Background samples weight expression.
-(The phrase before `Weight:` refer the label and should be comparable with label.)
+* `<label>Weight:` Weight expression.
+(The phrase before `Weight:` refer the label and should be comparable with the label defined after ntuples.)

-* `SigCut:` The cut will be applied for signal samples.
-(The phrase before `Cut:` refer the label and should be comparable with label.)
+* `<label>Scale:` Scaling factor for selected sample.
+It could be define for different selection (e.g. cut1;value1,...cutN;valueN) or different parameterization (e.g. param1;value1,..,param2;value2), the difference between selection and parameter, parameter must be digit that you have in the ntuple name that will be parameterized..
+(The phrase before `Scale:` refer the label and should be comparable with the label defined after ntuples.)

-* `BkgCut:` The cut will be applied for background samples.
-(The phrase before `Cut:` refer the label and should be comparable with label.)
+* `<label>Cut:` The cut will be applied for the defined samples.
+(The phrase before `Cut:` refer the label and should be comparable with the label defined after ntuples.)

 * `Split:` Splitting option for categorizing events as training or testing samples (see [Splitting the Samples](#splitting-the-samples)).